-Why Language Friendly Schools Don’t Punish or Prohibit their Student’s Languages
+Webinar: Why Language Friendly Schools Don’t Punish or Prohibit their Student’s Languages

 One of the main goals of the Language Friendly School programme is to help ensure that by 2030, the deadline of the UN Sustainable Development Goals, no child is punished for using his or her mother tongue at school.

-At the second Language Friendly School webinar, we took a closer look at why Language Friendly Schools commit to encouraging their students in using their home language, and agree never to prohibit or punish them for doing so.
+During our second Language Friendly School webinar, we took a closer look at why Language Friendly Schools commit to encouraging their students in using their home language, and agree never to prohibit or punish them for doing so.

 A human rights violation

 Deena Hurwitz, human rights attorney, provided an overview of the most important human rights at play: the right of non-discrimination, the right to education and the right to identity and culture.
 States voluntarily sign international treaties, and thus are bound by their provisions.
 This means that States – and their representatives – are accountable when human rights are violated.
 In this case, the representatives of the State include public school boards.
 They have an obligation to make teachers and principals aware that they may not prohibit, punish or discourage students from using their mother tongue.
-What’s more they must also actively stop them from doing so.
+What’s more, they must actively stop them from doing so.

 What are the effects on students?